FLORENCE TO ROME

 - Van support and baggage transfers

-- 27-speed high quality hybrid bikes, helmets, water bottles and handlebar bags
+- 27-speed high quality hybrid bikes, helmets, water bottles and handlebar bags (or upgrade to carbon fiber road bikes for an additional fee)

 - Small groups for personalized service